XJYao/JYModel/README.md

 }
 ```

 3. I need to tell it path of 'Person.h'.
 You can add a row in plist, set key to be "ProjectPath" and set value to be "$(SRCROOT)/$(PROJECT_NAME)".
 Then implement method 'classHeadFilePath' in Person.m to let it know where it is.
+Of course, if you are not using simulator or you don't want it to write automatically, ignore this step.

 ```
 + (NSString *)classHeadFilePath {